RoboJackets/mjackets-api/docs/development_process/feature_tracking.rst

 The following workflow should be used to process features:

 - Label new features requests as ``feature-request``
-- The project maintainers discuss ``feature-request`` items regularly and triages them.
+- The mJackets API project maintainers discuss ``feature-request`` items regularly and triage them.
 Items are examined for similarity with existing features, how they fit with the project goals and other timeline considerations.
 The priority is determined as follows:

   - High = Next milestone